Beautiful fall weekend, after frosty start

-We awoke to widespread frost early Saturday, with readings ranging from 30 to 34 degrees, and upper 20s in the cold spots east of Columbus, effectively ending the growing season in many areas.
+We experienced our first widespread frost early Saturday, with readings ranging from 30 to 34 degrees, and upper 20s in the cold spots east of Columbus, effectively ending the growing season in many areas.

 High pressure will drift east of the Ohio Valley across the Appalachians, promoting fair skies and light winds.
 High thin clouds and a light southerly flow will ensure a gorgeous start to the weekend, with temperatures inching up toward 60 degrees.
 Lows tonight will bottom out in the mid-40s, with some cloudiness, milder than Saturday’s frosty daybreak.